 “There’s two types of rubbish affecting the beaches: what’s washed up, which can come from anywhere, and what’s left by the great dirty British public.
 But no councils are going to clear up that trash, the way they would at public spots.

 “Leaving this rubbish on the beaches can affect wildlife, habitats and have all sorts of implications for the coastal environment.”

 Along with a number of Ayrshire rotary clubs and volunteers, Dr. Beggs now maintains and clears the beaches along the Ayrshire Coastal Path.

-He will be installing bins at each end of the wild beaches, to encourage visitors to recycle and avoid leaving rubbish on the shores.
+He also plans to install bins at each end of the wild beaches, to encourage visitors to recycle and avoid leaving rubbish on the shores.

 To help save Ayrshire’s wild beaches, visit ayrshirecoastalpath.org.

 Enjoy the convenience of having The Sunday Post delivered as a digital ePaper straight to your smartphone, tablet or computer.

 Subscribe for only £5.49 a month and enjoy all the benefits of the printed paper as a digital replica.Subscribe